aws-amplify/docs/cli/init.md

 Let's say Biz Corp has decided to hire Dev Corp to develop its inventory management web portal, and the Dev Corp is using the Amplify CLI to speed up it development process. <br/>

 #### Part #1: Setup the role (Biz Corp)
-1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
+1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console
-2. In the navigation pane of the console, choose `Roles` and then choose `Create role`.
+2. In the navigation pane of the console, choose `Roles` and then choose `Create role`
-3. Choose the `Another AWS account` role type.
+3. Choose the `Another AWS account` role type
-4. For Account ID, type the AWS account ID of the Dev Corp (i.e. to which the aws resources are granted access to).
+4. For Account ID, type the AWS account ID of the Dev Corp (account ID of the entity you want to grant access to your AWS resources)
-5. Although optional, it is recommended to select `Require external ID` and enter the external id given to you by the Dev Corp. (click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) for more details on external ID).
+5. Although optional, it is recommended to select `Require external ID` and enter the external id given to you by the Dev Corp. (click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) for more details on external ID)
-6. If you want to restrict the role to users who sign in with multi-factor authentication (MFA), select `Require MFA`(click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) for more details on MFA).
+6. If you want to restrict the role to users who sign in with multi-factor authentication (MFA), select `Require MFA`(click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) for more details on MFA)
-7. Choose `Next: Permissions`.
+7. Choose `Next: Permissions`
-8. Select permissions policies that you want the developers from the Dev Corp to have when the role is assumed.
+8. Select permissions policies that you want the developers from the Dev Corp to have when the role is assumed
-9. Choose `Next: Tagging`, attach tags if you want (optional).
+9. Choose `Next: Tagging`, attach tags if you want (optional)
-10. Choose `Next: Review`, type a name for your role, and optionally add the role description.
+10. Choose `Next: Review`, type a name for your role, and optionally add the role description
+11. Enter the required fields such as the "Role name"
-11. choose `Create role`.
+11. choose `Create role`
-12. Give the Role Arn to Dev Corp.
+12. Give the Role Arn to Dev Corp

 #### Part #2: Setup the user to assume the role (Dev Corp)
-##### 2.1 Create policy that has permission to assume the above created above.
+##### 2.1 Create policy that has permission to assume the role created above by Biz corp.
-1. Get the Role Arn from Biz Corp.
+1. Get the Role Arn from Biz Corp
 2. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
+(Assuming Dev corp has a separate AWS account)
-3. In the navigation pane of the console, choose `Policies` and then choose `Create policy`.
+3. In the navigation pane of the console, choose `Policies` and then choose `Create policy`
 4. Select the 'JSON' tab and paste the following contents in the pane
 ```json
 {